kubeflow/website/content/docs/pipelines/deployment-alternatives.md

 +++
-title = "Pipelines Standalone Deployment" description = "Instructions to deploy Kubeflow Pipelines standalone to a cluster" weight = 15
+title = "Pipelines Standalone Deployment in GCP" description = "Instructions to deploy Kubeflow Pipelines standalone to a cluster" weight = 15
 +++